ThomasAllenSilva/UE5-Inventory-Interaction-System/README.md

 [How To Test](#how-to-test)

 # Summary
 An inventory interaction system implemented using C++ and Blueprints.
-It also includes widgets for displaying inventory content and a tutorial dialogue within the map.
+It also includes widgets for displaying inventory content and a tutorial dialogue inside the map (talk to the NPC).

 Features:
 - Inventory System